blinken/paradar/README.md

 hole for the antenna connector off the SDR.
 The lid has countersunk screw holes for M3 hex screws, and the base 4mm shafts to hold brass inserts for the M3 threads.

+I learned how to use Blender to make this.
+I use the word "learned" loosely.

 Dimensions without antenna are 88 x 88 x 30mm.
 The antenna connector is SMA, and the included antenna is 110mm in length with a flexible elbow.

-Both bottom and lid are 3D-printed in PETG (the lid is translucent).
-This is resistant to most solvents and fuels, though the case is not waterproof (see also, scope creep above).
+Both bottom and lid are 3D-printed in PETg (the lid is translucent).
+This is resistant to most solvents and fuels, though the case is not waterproof.
+Maybe in a future version (scope creep!).

-The case was arrived at after a lot of iterations (and teaching myself to use Blender).
-My trusty Anycubic Mega-S churned out prototypes, and was a gamechanger in terms of rapid iteration.
-For finished cases, we're using [Midlands 3D](https://midlands3d.com) - I can't recommend them enough, their prints are fantastic.
+The case was arrived at after a lot of iterations.
+Obviously I justified buying a 3D printer for this project (my trusty Anycubic Mega-S) and it churned out prototypes, and was a gamechanger in terms of rapid iteration.
+For cases I'm actually willing to send to someone else, cases, we're using [Midlands 3D](https://midlands3d.com) - I can't recommend them enough, their prints are fantastic and their prices are reasonable.

-The current iteration of the case features posts to support the switch and hold the PCB up, plus posts in the lid to hold the PCB down (so it's sandwiched in a fixed position).
-The SDR (which gets hot) is separated from the battery by a small tab.
+The current iteration of the case features posts to support the switch and support the PCB, plus posts in the lid to hold the PCB down (so it's sandwiched in a fixed position).
+The SDR (which gets hot) is kept separat from the battery by a small tab.
 The lid locks to the base to permit easy assembly, and there's a hole to give access to the SD card to permit firmware upgrades in the field.

 <p align="center"><img src="https://github.com/blinken/paradar/raw/master/doc/images/bag-o-cases.jpg" width="600"><br/>